When and why did your parents move to Australia?

 When we perform, all background differences disappear and we form a coherent Dutch choir.

-Since the 1980s I have been listening to the Dutch radio in Melbourne.
-My mother played Kleine Café, so I know that one by heart.
+Since the 80s I have been listening to the Dutch radio in Melbourne.
+My mother used to play Kleine Café, so I knew that one .
 Most songs we sing at Zing! are new to me, I like learning the new songs.
-There is no taboo anymore around singing in Dutch, for a long time, people in the Netherlands were ashamed for the Dutch language.
+There appears to be no taboo anymore around singing in Dutch, for a long time, people in the Netherlands seemed to be ashamed of the Dutch language.
 Now it has become popular!